 - Ice cubes

-Now you want to add one shot of the rosemary-infused vodka to the glass filled with ice cubes.
-This should fill the glass somewhere between a quarter to a third way full, with the ice cubes of course.
+- Next add one shot of the rosemary-infused vodka to the glass filled with ice cubes.
+This should fill the glass somewhere between a quarter to a third way full, with the ice cubes in place.
 If you want, you can do a double shot, but be sure to taste test first as you don't want the rosemary to overpower the citrus flavor that you are about to add.

 Serve this cocktail nice and ice-cold as soon as possible after preparation.
 It makes a great before-dinner drink and also a nice nightcap if the weather has begun a turn for the warmer.
 Outdoor afternoon cocktails parties are the best setting for this wonder though, and they will soon have everyone mingling energetically and begging for round two, so make sure you make enough to please them.